Sri Lankan cricket team in New Zealand in 2006–07: 1st Test

-Second Test: New Zealand v Sri Lanka, 15 December–19 December
+2nd Test

 Kumar Sangakkara and Chamara Silva put on a stand of 121 runs to lift the Sri Lankans to a score of 268 in their first innings after Jayawardene chose to bat.
 Sangakkara hit 21 4s and one 6 on his way to 156 not out, while Silva scored 61 runs.
 The only other player for Sri Lanka to get into double figures was Prasanna Jayawardene, while 5 of their players didn't manage to trouble the scorers.
 At the end of the first day, New Zealand in reply were 64 for 4, still 204 runs behind with Malinga taking 3 scalps.

 On the second day, Muralitharan and Malinga shared the remaining 6 wickets of the New Zealand innings, as they were bowled out for 130 before lunch.
 The second Sri Lankan innings started off shaky, with their first three wickets, including the in-form Sangakkara falling with just 62 runs on the board.
 Chamara Silva then came to the crease and helped the Sri Lankans to 255 for 5 at the end of the day, with Silva getting to 79 not out at stumps.

 The third day belonged to Sri Lanka once more, with Silva reaching 152 not out by the end of the innings, and Chaminda Vaas chipping in with a well made 47.
 Needing an unlikely 504 runs to win the match, New Zealand lost their openers with just 60 runs scored.
 On the fourth and final day, the New Zealanders lost five quick wickets falling to 163 for 7, before Vettori and Franklin shared a partnership of 96.
 After Vettori got out, the New Zealand team lost their way and finished with 286.
 Sri Lanka won by 217 runs to level the test series 1-1.
 The player of the match was Chamara Silva after scoring 213 runs in the match.